 My recipe does not actually call for a pound of butter (or flour or sugar) because that just seemed like... a lot.
 And it definitely doesn't call for a pound of eggs because, like all of my recipes, it's an eggless take on a classic.

-If you’ve never had pound cake, then you definitely need to try this recipe.
-It’s a dense and buttery eggless pound cake with just the perfect amount of vanilla flavor.
-And the whole process couldn’t be easier.
+If you've never had pound cake, then you definitely need to try this recipe (and also my chocolate chip pound cake).
+It's a dense and buttery eggless pound cake with just the perfect amount of vanilla flavor.
+And the whole process couldn't be easier.